paulie-o74/paul_thomas_pt/README.md

 <img src="docs/user-story-testing/user-story-10.jpg">
 </details>

-11. As a returning user, I want to know who is preparing the food
+11. As the site owner, I want users to interact with my brand, get to know me, the services I offer and sign up for more information.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|